 - damaging the function and structure of our land-based and aquatic natural and restored ecosystems, through habitat destruction and outcompeting endemic flora and fauna for nutrients.
-The City's bush restoration areas, wetlands, endangered temperate coastal saltmarsh communities and mangroves are all threatened by weeds - affecting the human and animal health of our communities by causing allergies, injuries, dermatitis and respiratory issues - having the potential to impact the function of our roads, footpaths and public squares and undermining the integrity of cliff faces and built infrastructure - affecting the visual amenity and enjoyment of our parks and the condition and use of our sports fields and recreation areas.
+The City's bush restoration areas, wetlands, endangered Temperate Coastal Saltmarsh communities and mangroves are all threatened by Weeds - affecting the human and animal health of our communities by causing allergies, injuries, dermatitis and respiratory issues - having the potential to impact the function of our roads, footpaths and public squares and undermining the integrity of cliff faces and built infrastructure - affecting the visual amenity and enjoyment of our parks and the condition and use of our sports fields and recreation areas.

-The economic impact of weeds in NSW is conservatively estimated at over a billion dollars per annum by the NSW Department of Primary Industries and Regional
+The economic impact of Weeds in New South Wales (NSW) is conservatively estimated at over a billion dollars per annum by the NSW Department of Primary Industries and Regional

 Development.
-Given this, the City has a responsibility, not only to the communities and lands within our local area, but to the Greater Sydney region to proactively manage our biosecurity risks.
+Given this, the City has a responsibility, not only to the communities and lands within our LGA, but to the Greater Sydney Region to proactively manage our biosecurity risks.

-In response to these impacts and the threat weeds pose, the City:
+In response to these impacts and the threat Weeds pose, the City:

-- has a responsibility to the community to provide safe, functional, welcoming, well maintained and aesthetically pleasing public places - has a statutory obligation under the Biosecurity Act 2015 (NSW) to prevent, eliminate, minimise and manage biosecurity risks posed by weeds and to develop, implement and co-ordinate weed control programs - is committed to ensuring that herbicide use is safe, responsible, justified and minimised in our efforts to prevent, control and eradicate weeds.
+- has a responsibility to the community to provide safe, functional, welcoming, well maintained and aesthetically pleasing Public Places - has a statutory obligation under the Biosecurity Act 2015 (NSW) to prevent, eliminate, minimise and manage biosecurity risks posed by Weeds and to develop, implement and co-ordinate Weed control programs - is committed to ensuring that Herbicide use is safe, responsible, justified and minimised in our efforts to prevent, control and eradicate Weeds.

-Policy statement
+Policy Statement

-The objectives of the weed management policy are to:
+The objectives of the Weed Management Policy are to:

-- contribute to the biosecurity of the Greater Sydney region - demonstrate the City's commitment to minimising the use of herbicides and prioritising the use of herbicide alternatives where safe, feasible and effective - provide safe, high-quality and welcoming public places - protect the natural environment and public places.
+- contribute to the biosecurity of the Greater Sydney Region - demonstrate the City's commitment to minimising the use of Herbicides and prioritising the use of Herbicide alternatives where safe, feasible and effective - provide safe, high-quality and welcoming Public Places - protect the natural environment and Public Places

-The City manages weeds in line with the below statements.
+The City manages Weeds in accordance with the below statements.